ds5110/git-intro/conda.md

 * [Manage environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) -- conda.io
   * [Creating an environment with commands](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands)
-* conda & vscode:
+* vscode & vscode:
   * You can manually specify the path to the conda executable to use for activation (version 4.4+).
-To do so, open the Command Palette (⇧⌘P) and run Preferences: Open User Settings.
+To do so, open the Command Palette (⇧⌘P).
-  Then set python.condaPath, which is in the Python extension section of User Settings, with the appropriate path.
   * You get a dropdown menu and you can pick the conda environment of your choice
-  * On a mac, the detault was in `/usr/bin`
+  * On a mac, the detault was in `/usr/bin`, so you need to select the miniconda version

 ### Install libraries in an environment